spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 What if your country collapsed into chaos, Spectre was dissolved, an apocalypse raged and all you needed to unite the world was to find a Starlink dish and patch into reddit, the only site left operational, run invite-only by a cabal of rebels?

 Spectre has you covered.
-Maybe keep a paper copy of our white paper handy.
+Maybe keep a paper copy of our algorithm handy.